AI-1 and AI-2 systems project

 Important: Make sure to regularly check if you have been admitted (you should also get an email notification).
 If you miss some of the early deadlines, we assume that you are not interested in the project and will remove you to give other students a chance.
-If you are no longer interested, please let us know and leave the StudON course to make space for other students.

-- You can request to join the project at any time and at regular intervals we will admit new people (the capacity is limited, so you might have to wait).
+- You can request to join the project at any time, and at regular intervals we will admit new people (the capacity is limited, so you might have to wait).

 - Then you can get started with the warm-up problem.
 The warm-up problem has to be solved individually and is a requirement to take the project.
 It is also an opportunity for you to see if the project works for you.
 You can still decide to drop the project after starting the warm-up problem.

 - Once you have solved the warm-up problem, you can sign up to solve the other ≈5 problems.
 These are intended to be solved in teams of size two, but currently we also allow teams of size one (that might change at any point though).
 Each problem is offered once a semester.
 It’s up to you if you want to do all of them in one semester or e.g. spread it over two semesters.

 - You will have to a give a presentation on one of the problems.
 We will use some sort of sign-up process for that as well.